MicrosoftDocs/sdk-api/sdk-api-src/content/interactioncontext/nf-interactioncontext-getstateinteractioncontext.md

 ## -description

-Gets current <a href="/previous-versions/windows/desktop/input_intcontext/interaction-context-portal">Interaction Context</a> state and the time when the context will return to idle state.
+Gets current [Interaction Context](../_input_intcontext/index.md) state and the time when the context will return to idle state.

 ## -parameters

 ### -param interactionContext [in]

-Pointer to a handle for the <a href="/previous-versions/windows/desktop/input_intcontext/interaction-context-portal">Interaction Context</a>.
+Pointer to a handle for the [Interaction Context](../_input_intcontext/index.md).

 ### -param pointerInfo [in]